Skip to main content

 Findings: regulatory bottlenecks

-• Making projects attractive for investors.
+• Make circular economy projects attractive to investors.

 Findings: regulatory drivers